Quwy/PS2-Serial-Mouse/Electronix/Output/README.md

-# PS2 to Serial mouse adapter PCB renderings
+# PS2 to Serial mouse adapter PCB renders

 Folder for PCB prerenders and Gerber files